pumodi/audio-presets/README.md

 # Pumodi's Audio Presets
 A repo for various synth and effect presets I've made.
 Free for use under the MIT License.
+If you find these useful, please consider donating to my ko-fi.

 ## List of presets